UMWRG/HydraPlatform/doc/tutorials/plug-in/documentation.rst

 Documentation
 =============
 A very important aspect of plugins is documenation, saying what the plugin does and how it works.
 The convention we use here is shown below.
-This formatted using the `sphinx <http://sphinx-doc.org/>`_ convention, so that it can be converted to HTML easily.
+This formatted using the `restructured text <http://docutils.sourceforge.net/rst.html>`_ convention, so that it can be converted to HTML easily.
 Note how the table boundaries all line up.

 This should be the very first lines in your file, after ``#!/usr/bin/env python`` and any licensing details.

+As an example of this in action, and how useful it is, see :ref:`importcsv` which was created from this approach.

 ::